 In the traditional Japanese tea ceremony, the finely ground green tea powder called Matcha is an essential ingredient.
 It has an intense green color and a sweet, sometimes slightly bitter taste.
 Matcha is regarded as a particularly noble tea variety and is priced accordingly.

-The green tea powder is especially known for its healthy characteristics.
-The special way in which the tea leaves are cultivated produces high levels of theanine, antioxidant catechins such as EGCG as well as vitamins A, B, C and E. The high theanine content in combination with caffeine improves mental focus and provides an energy boost without the negative side-effects such as jitter or crash usually experience after the consumption of coffee.
+The green tea powder is especially famous for its healthy characteristics.
+The special way in which the tea leaves grow produces high levels of theanine, antioxidant catechins such as EGCG as well as vitamins A, B, C and E. The high theanine content in combination with caffeine improves mental focus and provides an energy boost without the negative side-effects such as jitter or crash usually experience after the consumption of coffee.

-Matcha is mainly produced in Japan and China.
+Matcha production mainly takes place in Japan and China.
 However, The most famous regions are all located in southern Japan including the Fukuoka Prefecture, Uji, Hangzhou and Nishio.

 The green tea powder is made from fully shaded leaves.
 This means that the leaves are covered with lightproof nets about four weeks before harvest to increase the quality through an extension of the maturation period.
 The tea is steamed, dried and ground, so that the stems and coarse leaf vessels get detached from the leaf tissue and are then separated with an air stream method.
 Only the finest leaf tissue, the so-called Tencha, is further processed in granite mills.
 To produce about 30 grams of Matcha powder, the traditional granite stone mills need one hour in order to achieve the finest possible particle size.

 1-2 grams of Matcha powder are placed in a bowl and doused with 60 to 100 ml of hot water.
 The water should have a temperature of about 80°C and should not be too hard.
-A so-called Chasen – a traditional Japanese bamboo whisk with about 80 little bristles – is used specifically in Matcha preparation to blend the powder and water.
+A so-called Chasen is used specifically in Matcha preparation.
+The traditional Japanese bamboo whisk with its 80 little bristles perfectly blends the powder and water.

 The Chasen is moved back and forth from the wrist in the form of the letter ‘M’.
 The whisking creates fine bubbles that form a homogeneous, creamy firm foam layer on the tea’s surface.
 The higher and firmer the foam, the better the tea has succeeded.